Bitcoin history

 Whether Satoshi is active today

 There has been no confirmed communication from Satoshi since 2010.
-Known early Bitcoin addresses associated with Satoshi have remained inactive.
+Known early addresses remain inactive.

 Long term personal intentions

-Satoshi never publicly stated personal motivations beyond the system itself.
-There are no verified plans, statements, or future claims attributed to Satoshi.
+Satoshi never publicly stated motivations beyond the system itself.
+There are no verified future plans or claims.

 Why the unknown is important